ieee-vgtc/ieeevis.org/instructions.md

 <img src="attachments/instructions-2.png" class="instructions-img">

-After you click on “Propose file change”, you’ll be taken to something that looks like this, where you can click on “Create Pull Request":
+After you click on "Propose file change", you’ll be taken to something that looks like this, where you can click on "Create Pull Request":

 <img src="attachments/instructions-3.png" class="instructions-img">